What's Not Said Still Hurts: A Description-Based Evaluation Framework for Measuring Social Bias in LLMs

 \section{Limitations}

-\paragraph{Comparability between HBB and HBB-SG} Our HBB-SG (semi-generation) analysis cannot be directly compared to HBB (MCQ-based evaluation) due to fundamental differences in evaluation metrics.
+\paragraph{Comparability between DBB and DBB-SG} Our DBB-SG (semi-generation) analysis cannot be directly compared to DBB (MCQ-based evaluation) due to fundamental differences in evaluation metrics.
 MCQ settings constrain models to predefined answer options, whereas semi-generation measures models' generated responses based on perplexity and converts them into probability scores later, making biases harder to quantify in a directly comparable manner.
 Future work should refine methodologies for aligning results across these evaluation paradigms.
 Intuitively, generation-based models may exhibit greater bias in free-form text compared to multiple-choice settings.
 In real-world applications, LLMs do not operate under rigid MCQ structures but instead generate open-ended responses, where biases may be more pronounced.
 Future studies should further investigate how bias manifests in long-form generation to better reflect real-world usage.

-\paragraph{Demographic Coverage} Currently, HBB evaluates bias across five social categories (Age, Race Ethnicity, Gender, Socioeconomic Class, and Religions).
+\paragraph{Demographic Coverage} Currently, DBB evaluates bias across five social categories (Age, Race Ethnicity, Gender, Socioeconomic Class, and Religions), using descriptors adapted from and inspired by prior studies such as BBQ, SOFA, CrowS-Pairs, and StereoSet.
 However, many other demographic categories, such as disability status or physical appearance, remain unexplored.
-Expanding the dataset to incorporate a broader range of identities would enable a more comprehensive fairness assessment.
+In addition, the current set of descriptors may not fully capture the diversity within each category.
+Expanding the dataset to incorporate a broader range of identities and richer descriptors would enable a more comprehensive fairness assessment.

-\paragraph{Concepts Diversity} HBB currently derives its bias concepts from well-known bias benchmarks such as BBQ, SOFA, CrowS-Pairs, and StereoSet.
+\paragraph{Concepts Diversity} DBB currently derives its bias concepts from well-known bias benchmarks such as BBQ, SOFA, CrowS-Pairs, and StereoSet.
 While these datasets provide a strong foundation, they may not fully capture all real-world biases.
-Future iterations of HBB should incorporate more diverse, dynamically generated biases, leveraging data-driven stereotype discovery methods to enrich the dataset with emerging and underrepresented biases.
+Future iterations of DBB should incorporate more diverse, dynamically generated biases, leveraging data-driven stereotype discovery methods to enrich the dataset with emerging and underrepresented biases.